i-MSCP/plugins/incubator/RoundcubePlugins/roundcube-plugins/calendar/helpdocs/en_US/settings.rst

     When opening the day or week view, the listing of events starts at this time.
 Of course all hours of a day are visible by scrolling further up.

-.. only:: kolab

 **Working hours**
     This time range will be used in the :ref:`availability finder <calendar-availability-finder>` when automatically selecting free slots for a meeting.

 **Event coloring**
     The coloring of the title of an event block ("outline") as well as the background color of the box ("content")